Currently Browsing:Infectious Diseases

 How is typhoid fever treated?

-See your health care provider right away if you think you have been exposed to typhoid fever.
-People who are not treated may have a fever for weeks or months.
-They may eventually die from complications.
+See your healthcare provider right away if you think you have been exposed to typhoid fever.
+Most otherwise healthy adults get better on their own, but some people who are not treated may have a fever for weeks or months.

 - How old you are